leonhfr/honeybadger/README.md

   - None (default): no opening strategy is used.
 The engine will not used any opening book and will only use the defined search strategy to determine which move to play.
   - Best: the best move from the opening book is played.
+  - UniformRandom: moves have an equal probability of being chosen.
   - WeightedRandom: moves with a higher weight (quality) have a higher probability of being chosen.

 - **Hash**